langflow-ai/langflow/docs/docs/contributing/how-contribute.md

 # How to contribute?

 👋 Hello there!
 We welcome contributions from developers of all levels to our open-source project on [GitHub](https://github.com/logspace-ai/langflow).
-If you'd like to contribute, please check our contributing guidelines and help make LangFlow more accessible.
+If you'd like to contribute, please check our contributing guidelines and help make Langflow more accessible.

 As an open-source project in a rapidly developing field, we are extremely open to contributions, whether in the form of a new feature, improved infra, or better documentation.